pyre-strict

 is_inputs_tuple = _is_tuple(inputs)

-inputs = _format_tensor_into_tuples(inputs)
+inputs_tuple = _format_tensor_into_tuples(inputs)

-gradient_mask = apply_gradient_requirements(inputs)
+gradient_mask = apply_gradient_requirements(inputs_tuple)

 # set hooks for overriding ReLU gradients